0m3g4Kn1ght/FastAPI---SQLite3-Banking-App/README.md

 ---

-## 🧾 License
+## License

-MIT License — use freely for learning, testing, or extending!
+Apache-2.0 License — use freely for learning, testing, or extending!

----

-## 🤝 Contributions

-Contributions, improvements, and suggestions are welcome!